-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Crime Insurance in Charlotte

-Commercial Crime Insurance Risk Factors in Charlotte
+About Commercial Crime Insurance in Charlotte, NC

 Commercial crime insurance in North Carolina is designed to respond to financial loss from criminal acts such as employee theft, employee dishonesty insurance exposures, forgery and alteration coverage, computer fraud coverage, funds transfer fraud coverage, and money and securities coverage.
 In this state, the North Carolina Department of Insurance regulates the market, but the exact insuring agreement still depends on the policy form and endorsements you choose.
 That means coverage can vary by carrier and by whether you need protection for cash, checks, electronic transfers, or records used to authorize a transfer.
 Some policies may also include social engineering fraud, but that is endorsement-dependent rather than automatic.

 North Carolina businesses should pay close attention to how the policy defines "employee," "premises," "loss discovery," and "instruction" for transfers, because those definitions control whether a claim is paid.
 A policy may cover theft by a trusted employee in an office in Raleigh, altered checks processed in Charlotte, or a fraudulent wire request affecting a Durham accounting team, but the details matter.
 General liability does not replace this coverage, and the product is not a catch-all for every financial loss.
 It is also not a substitute for industry-specific controls or a guarantee that every loss type will be covered.
-Because North Carolina has 460 active insurance companies and many carriers compete here, endorsements and limits can differ more than many buyers expect.
+Because many carriers compete here, endorsements and limits can differ more than many buyers expect.
 Coverage requirements may vary by industry and business size, so the policy should be reviewed against your payment volume, number of employees, and how often you move funds between locations.

 Coverage Included